Creating a Culture of Citizenship > Our Workplace Work-Life Harmony

 Productive Transition to Retirement

 We are especially mindful of the complex and changing definition of retirement today and of the first wave of baby boomers, who are retiring in record numbers.
 Abbott’s Freedom to Work program, available to eligible U.S. employees, offers employees who are considering retirement the option to scale back their hours and/or change their responsibilities without affecting their benefits, thus allowing for knowledge transfer.
-Since Freedom to Work was launched in 2008, more than 400 U.S. employees have enrolled in the program.
-Feedback has been strongly positive, with 98 percent of participants and 88 percent of managers reporting they are satisfied or very satisfied with the program and 85 percent of managers saying it helped them retain knowledge.
+Since Freedom to Work was launched in 2008, nearly 500 U.S. employees have enrolled in the program.
+Feedback has been strongly positive, with 97 percent of participants and 89 percent of managers reporting they are satisfied or very satisfied with the program, and 84 percent of managers saying it helped them retain knowledge.

 Freedom to Work offers employees two different options as they approach retirement: